 Master the Basics First

-Once you have chosen the shotgun—single shot, double barrel, pump-action or self-loading shotgun—and you are familiar with the operation (and dry fire is squared away), you are ready for range work.
+Once you have chosen the shotgun — single-shot, double-barrel, pump-action, or self-loading — and you are familiar with the operation (and dry fire is squared away), you are ready for range work.
+Initial practice may be undertaken with light loads such as #7½ birdshot.
+(Heavier loads may be needed for practice with self-loading shotguns.)

 Next, Range and Grip